Musawir456/Auditly-AI/README.md

 ## 🛡️ Auditing & Compliance Officers
 **Internal Auditors: To perform digital audits on company records and detect AI-generated or manipulated text.**

+# 🛣️ Future Vision
+**We are committed to evolving Auditly AI from a tool into a full-scale AI legal ecosystem:**

+## 📱 Phase 1: Mobile Accessibility
+**Android & iOS App: Developing a cross-platform mobile application for real-time document scanning using phone cameras.**

+**Cloud Sync: Enabling users to access their audit history across multiple devices securely.**

+## 🤖 Phase 2: Advanced AI Capabilities
+**Multi-Language Support: Expanding the AI's ability to audit legal documents in regional languages beyond English.**

+**OCR Integration: Implementing advanced Optical Character Recognition to audit handwritten or scanned physical documents.**

+## 🛡️ Phase 3: Blockchain & Security
+**Blockchain Verification: Using blockchain to create immutable records of audited documents for extra security.**

+**Enhanced AI Detection: Upgrading our core "Auditly" engine to detect more sophisticated AI-generated deepfake text.**

 ## 🛠️ Tech Stack